-For a few years, I was paranoid about getting sick while travelling.
+For a few years, I was paranoid about getting sick while traveling.
 My immune system was compromised from a plethora of infections that had me popping amoxicillin like Pez, and my body was not fighting anything off.
-I spent the majority of my European excursions knee deep in Kleenex and waking up the entire hostel with my German Shepard bark-coughing.
+I spent the majority of my European excursions knee-deep in Kleenex and waking up the entire hostel with my German Shepard bark-coughing.

-Next up, Hand sanitizer!
-I bring this everywhere when I travel, but this is a must pack in your carry on to avoid getting sick on the plane.
-There are germs everywhere while travelling somewhere new, and planes are no exception.
-Use this sparingly and don’t forget to moisturize as it can dry out your hands.
-Planes dry you out as well, so keep a little moisturizer in your carry on!
+Next up, hand sanitizer!
+I bring this everywhere when I travel, but this is a must-pack in your carry on to avoid getting sick on the plane.
+Use this sparingly and don’t forget to moisturize when you land as planes and hand sanitizer can dry out your skin.

 Oil of Oregano and/or Anti-Viral Tincture

-Travelling to new destinations can cause the stomach to go from OMG to WTF to TTYL real quick.
-I take a probiotic everyday, and make sure I pack the bottle in my carry on.
-If you are feeling rundown and decide to use Oil of Oregano, make sure you take your probiotics so the good bacteria in your gut is protected.
+Traveling to new destinations can cause the stomach to go from OMG to WTF to TTYL real quick.
+I take a probiotic every day and make sure I pack the bottle in my carry on.
+If you are feeling rundown and decide to use Oil of Oregano, make sure you take your probiotics so the good bacteria in your gut are protected.

-Chug water like you just woke up from a three day bender in Vegas.
+Chug water like you just woke up from a three-day bender in Vegas.
 It’s best to up your water intake a few days before flying, especially on long haul flights.
 Dehydration is one of the key culprits to illness, so drink water to flush out anything that might cause you to get sick.
-As soon as you are through security, buy two water bottles.
-Chug one right away and then save the other for the plane (bring an empty stainless steel water bottle to keep water cold!).
-This is a struggle for me as I love the window seat, so getting up to go the bathroom constantly can be annoying.
-What’s more annoying though?
-Getting sick while travelling.
+As soon as you are through security, fill up your water bottle!
+Chug one right away and then refill before you board (bring an empty stainless steel water bottle to keep water cold!).

 Essential Oils – Immune and Peppermint Halo

 Essential Oils can help protect you from infections and nasty bugs that can circulate on airplanes.
-The air quality on planes is no bueno.
-I LOVE Sage products.
+The air quality on planes es no bueno.
+I LOVE Saje products.
 My favorites are peppermint halo (great for headaches or tight muscles) and Immune to fight off bugs.
 If I had to pack only one thing in my carry on, it would be essential oils.

 Not only are scarfs cozy and can double as a blanket, they can also be used as a bit of a shield to germs on the plane.
-This may not be scientific, so you may want to opt for an actual facial mask, but it seems to work for me.
-If there is someone coughing around me, I’ll always tighten the scarf around my nose and mouth for another line of defence.
+Now this may not be scientific, so you may want to opt for an actual facial mask if you are really going for it.
+If there is someone coughing around me, I’ll always tighten the scarf around my nose and mouth for another line of defense.

 Never order a hot drink or a drink with ice on an airplane